-This webinar series kicked off the Foodways Initiative in the spring of 2021.
-It brings together prominent authors, chefs, and historians for important conversations that re-examine our notions of culture and identity through food.
+This series brings together prominent authors, chefs, and historians for important conversations that re-examine our notions of culture and identity through food.

-The series moderator was Dr. Jessica B. Harris, America’s leading expert on the food traditions of the African Diaspora.
+The series moderator is Dr. Jessica B. Harris, America’s leading expert on the food traditions of the African Diaspora.
 Her 12th book, High on the Hog: A Culinary Journey from Africa to America, has inspired a new Netﬂix series.
-The three-part Food Dialogues series featured Carla Hall and Tonya Hopkins on May 21, continued with Michael Twitty and JJ Johnson on June 18, and concluded with Von Diaz and Maricel Presilla on July 23.

-In parallel with the Food Dialogues, several Foodways Workshops will be devoted to the food and drink traditions of particular Bronx communities.
+In parallel with the Food Dialogues, Foodways Workshops explore the food and drink traditions of particular Bronx communities.

 With Natalie Baszile, Dr. Jessica B. Harris, Gail Myers, Matthew Raiford, Karen Washington and Kadeesha Williams